 This can be easily understood by remembering the mnemonic FAST (Face, Arm, Speech test).
 If one detects any of these symptoms especially when sudden in onset (or patient wakes up from sleep with these stroke symptoms) should alert regarding stroke.

 Once any of the above symptoms are recognised, the patient must be rushed to nearest medical centre.
 Any patient who has suffered from the new stroke are scanned with CT or MRI of the brain, which helps to diagnose and plan treatments options.
 Clot-busting drugs can be given up to 4.5 hours.
 Some patients have big clots (diagnosed by vessel scans) which can be pulled using special stents or aspiration devices.
 Patient with hemorrhagic stroke may also benefit from urgent care like blood pressure control which improves patient outcome.

 Care after Stroke

-After the initial treatment and stabilisation, rehabilitation with appropriate and intensive physiotherapy, speech therapy, and swallowing techniques under supervision are important for long-term recovery.
+After the initial treatment of Stroke and stabilisation, rehabilitation with appropriate and intensive physiotherapy, speech therapy, and swallowing techniques under supervision are important for long-term recovery.